betoluco/data_processing_for_quietavenue/audio_processing/README.md

 1. Create a cloud9 machine with ubuntu and more tha 6 GiB in ram
 2. Increase the size of the volume to 40GiB
 3. pip3 install boto3 numpy scipy
-4. sudo apt-update
+4. sudo apt-get update
-5. sudo install ffmepg
+5. sudo apt install ffmepg